 I got there a little before 3:pm I immediately noticed a police station in the subway on the ground floor.
 I stepped through the turnstile and outside of the station, I saw nothing.
 I milled around a bit I was a flustered, I walked back in for a bit and waited.
 I saw a Brooklyn News 12 video crew behind the turnstile walking around and proceed to follow them when they took leave of the area towards another part of the station where the J and L lines converged.

-and News 12 Brooklyn on the right.
+The group gathers on the left, police in the center, and News 12 Brooklyn on the right. |

 This is where I finally saw some semblance of activity, a small group with fliers huddled planning.
 Around 3:25 the group began to get marginally larger, as did the police presence.
 The group tried to make a dent in the waves off staphangers that seemed more agitated with their presence than anything else.
 I heard ridicule from teens, and disgruntled mumbles from elders.
 I was in agreement and also non-agreement.
 Yes I disagreed with the prospect that groups like these would be tying up transportation.